|Therapeutic Riding Lessons|

 For individuals with physical disabilities, equine-assisted activities have been shown to improve muscle tone, strength, balance, posture, coordination, motor development, joint range of motion, as well as emotional well-being.
 And, it has the added bonus of being fun!

 For individuals with mental or emotional disabilities, the unique relationship formed with the horse can lead to increased confidence, patience and self-esteem.
+We also have a number of other farm pets on the property, which riders love to relate to in a hands-on way.
+They include donkeys, goats, sheep, ponies, chickens, peacocks, llamas, cats and dogs.

 Horses can be used frequently as examples in moral, spiritual or character-building for life-changing lessons.
 Individuals with almost any cognitive, physical and/or emotional trauma or disability can benefit from riding, or other purposeful, safe and supervised interaction with equines.